Creating community by connecting personal recipes to food available in local markets.

 -Vendors have the option to hand out recipes which highlight ingredients sold at their stand, encouraging people to purchase their items, while giving customers inspiration on how to use the food sold here.

--Community is also built as users share recipes with each other either in printed paper format or through a smartphone/website.
+-Community is also built online as users share recipes with each other through a website/app.

 Collaborators: Andrew Nip